Introduction

 -

-Conditional Consent: Landlords may impose reasonable conditions such as rent deposits or AGAs.
+Conditional Consent: Landlords may impose reasonable conditions on consent, such as requiring an Authorized Guarantee Agreement (AGA) or rent deposit.

 -